Udo Steinberg: Footballing career

 Together with Gamper, the Morris brothers (Samuel, Enrique, Miguel) and Alfonso Albéniz, he was a member of the Barcelona side that participated in the very first national tournament played in Spain, the 1902 Copa de la Coronación, helping Barça reach the final on 15 May 1902, where they were beaten 2–1 by Bizcaya (a combination of players from Athletic Club and Bilbao Football Club).
 In the semi-finals on 13 May, Steinberg went down in history as one of the eleven footballers who played in the very first El Clásico in history, netting twice in a 3–1 comeback victory for Barça against Madrid FC (later Real), thus becoming Barça's first-ever goalscorer in the history of this eternal clash.

 He was an undisputed starter for the club between 1902 and 1909.
 In 1903, he added a new title to his career, the Copa Barcelona, which was later recognized as the fourth edition of the Catalan Championship.
 Together with the likes of José Quirante, Romà Forns, and Carles Comamala, he helped Barça win the 1904–05 Catalan championship.
 He stayed loyal to the club through its crisis in the mid-1900s and helped them win another championship in 1908–09, this time featuring alongside the likes of Paco Bru, Enrique Peris and Charles Wallace.

 Together with Manuel Amechazurra, Ricard Graells, Pepe Rodríguez, he participated in the inaugural edition of the Pyrenees Cup, playing in the semi-finals against Olympique de Cette on 24 April in a 1–1 draw, and though he did not play in the final which they won with a 2–1 win over Real Sociedad, this was his last title in his career.
 In 1910 he ended his career to prioritize himself on his company Udo Steinberg S. en.
 C..

-Professional Career
+Professional career

-Steinberg started is professional career as an engineer end of november 1901 in Barcelona representing German electrics and mechanical engineering companies in spain.
-With engineer Badia he ran technical office until 1906.
-The two engineers offered complete establishment of factories, gas and electricity plants, as well as studies and budgeting.
-From 1906 on Steinberg ran a technical office in Palma de Mallorca as well.
-Notable was his patent for ball bearings in vehicle wheels.
-He owned other patents for presses, mills, electrolysis and electrical connections.